wormhole-foundation/example-cross-chain-borrow-lend/README.md

 ### Testing on Testnet

-You will need a wallet with at least 0.02 Testnet AVAX.
-[Obtain testnet AVAX here](https://core.app/tools/testnet-faucet/?token=C)
+You will need a wallet with some testnet AVAX and testnet CELO - see above section for links to obtain this.

 You must have also deployed contracts onto testnet (as described in the above section).

-To test sending and receiving a message on testnet, execute the test as such:
+To test the cross chain borrow lending application, execute the test as such:

 ```bash
 EVM_PRIVATE_KEY=your_wallet_private_key npm run test